hitchdev/hitchstory/docs/why-not/gherkin.md

 English is vague.
 English is verbose.
 English is messy.
 English is imprecise.
 These are ideal qualities for some purposes but they are not ideal for writing specifications.

-Like actual code, to be effective, specifications must be exact, precise and DRY - whether executable or not.
+Like actual code, to be effective, specifications are exact, precise and DRY.
+Even non-executable specifications benefit from these qualities.

-The imprecision of English is drawn out in Gherkin specifications - they usually lack precision and critical details and end up serving as a sort of high level description of what the program it's describing does.
+The imprecision of English is drawn out in Gherkin specifications partly due to its lack of inheritance.
+This encourages vague

+- they usually lack precision and critical details and end up serving as a sort of high level description of what the program it's describing does.

 ## Parser hell